Schmidtwar/Cremotdesign/README.md

 This is a fully free framework that you only need to download and start using.
 It's easy and smooth commands for use.

 ### Different colors
-You can choose many different colors that fits your website, I have done when your change color, the text/background/border change too.
+You can change colors with easy commands like color="Red".
+Background,Text,Border going to change.

+### What include in the Framework?
+* Buttons
+* Navigation
+* Animation
+* Grid